MrSuspicious0/PyQtThemeSettings/README.md

 In order to access the settings window, connect whatever signal you wish to the `AppSettings.openSettings` slot.

+To reset to default settings, connect whatever signal you wish to the `AppSettings.resetToDefaults` slot.

 ## Contribution to the Project

 If you have any feature suggestions please feel free to make a [pull request](https://github.com/MrSuspicious0/PyQtThemeSettings/pulls)!